hodzanassredin/hodzanassredin.github.com/_posts/2014-07-07-real_world_monad_problem.md

 6. Ability to see current workflow state and all results of executed activities.
 7. Ability to extend workflow engine by other features like timeouts, last activity undo and so on.

-Lets start and define command classes.
+Lets start and define classes of activities.
 {% highlight csharp %}
 public class Action
 {